DYLANeay/php-progServ1/README.md

 cours progServ1 HEIG-VD
 lien du github : https://github.com/heig-vd-progserv1-course

-script that auto-creates php exercices files : read -p "Enter the number of PHP files to create: " n; for i in $(seq 1 $n); do touch "exercice$i.php"; done
+script that auto-creates php exercices files : (on the folder) read -p "Enter the number of PHP files to create: " n; for i in $(seq 1 $n); do touch "exercice$i.php"; done